The Dawn Patrol (1930 film): Aircraft

 Hawks attempted to create a realistic atmosphere, and assembled a variety of contemporary aircraft in a film squadron to shoot the flying scenes for The Dawn Patrol.
 He primarily used rebuilt Nieuport 28s as the aircraft for the British squadron, and Travel Air 4000s (reconfigured for films and popularly known as "Wichita Fokkers") for German fighters.
 Neither was truly representative of the 1915 era that was portrayed.
 Other aircraft in his small fleet included Standard J-1s for shots of entire squadrons, some of which were blown up in explosions, and Waterman–Boeing C biplanes for German aircraft destroyed in crashes.

 The scene in which Scott takes off with Courtney clinging to the wing switches to a shot of a Travel Air 4U Speedwing fitted with a round cowl over its Comet engine to resemble the Nieuports.
 Stunt pilots included Leo Nomis, Rupert Symes Macalister, Frank Tomick and Roy Wilson.
 Several Thomas-Morse S-4 aircraft were used in the 1930 film.
 The S-4 was an American built fighter aircraft that did not see combat in World War I. Plentiful in 1930, the S-4s were becoming rare by the time the 1938 film was produced, hence the re-use of aircraft sequences from the original film.
 Some in-flight scenes with principal actors were staged with aircraft hoisted up by wires to a height of 25 feet.
 Stage hands then rocked the aircraft to simulate flight, but when one of the wires snapped, on screen, Barthelmess appeared startled, unaware that an accident had occurred, and simply thought the swaying aircraft was part of the scene.

 Reception

-Box Office
+Box office

-According to Warner Bros records the film earned $1,061,000 domestically and $563,000 foreign making it the studio's third biggest hit of the year after Gold Diggers of Broadway and Sally.
+According to Warner Bros. records, the film earned $1,061,000 domestically and $563,000 internationally, making it the studio's third biggest hit of the year after Gold Diggers of Broadway and Sally.

 Critical reception

 Studio brass was extremely reluctant to back the release because Hawks had insisted on realistic dialogue that was at odds with the dramatic tone that executives had demanded.
 Nonetheless, The Dawn Patrol was an "instant success", one of the studio's most profitable films that year.
 Later critical reviews noted that the "anti-war" message was more prevalent in the original film, although due to the re-titling of Flight Commander, the film is often not as well known as its 1938 remake.
 The flying sequences, one of the hallmarks of the film, were vividly shot and were easily integrated into the later remake.

+In 2025, The Hollywood Reporter listed The Dawn Patrol as having the best stunts of 1929 to 1930.